ThatOneCalculator/NerdFetch/README.md

 - \*BSD

 ### Known issues:
-- Issues with uptime on Android
+- No username/hostname and no package count in Android
-- No support for BSD package managers/uptime calculations.
+- No username/hostname and no package count in \*BSD
 - \*In Slackware Linux, make sure to have /usr/sbin in PATH